earlfogel/food/README.md

 2 tbsp sugar<br/>
 1 cup cottage cheese<br/>
 1 tbsp vegetable oil<br/>
+1 clove minced garlic<br/>
 1/2 tsp minced fresh thyme<br/>
 1 tsp minced fresh rosemary<br/>
 2 tbsp minced scallions<br/>
-1/2 ice cold water<br/>
+1/2 cup cold water<br/>

 Mix flour, yeast, salt and baking powder in food processor for 5 seconds.

-Mix cottage cheese, oil, sugar, herbs, and scallions, add to food processor and blend 5-10 seconds.
+Add cottage cheese, oil, sugar, herbs, and scallions, and blend 5-10 seconds.

-Gradually add ice water, while blending, until dough is smooth and elastic (45-60 seconds).
+Gradually add water, while blending, until dough is smooth and elastic (45-60 seconds).
 If dough is too wet or too dry, add more flour or water, 2 tbsp at a time.

-Shape the dough into a ball, sprinkle with flour and place in a bowl.
-Cover with a damp towel and set in a warm spot for about 45 mins, until doubled in size.
+Place dough in a bowl, cover with a damp towel and set in a warm spot for about 45 mins, until doubled in size.

 After the dough rises, punch it down, shape it into a ball and place in an oiled 2-quart casserole dish.
 Return the dough to its warm place and let it